Mystery Files (Hong Kong TV series): Plot

 Peter meets up with his mentor, Law Wang-chi (Wong Wai) and reminiscent the past.
 Law's daughter, Pui-ling (Winnie Yeung), recently returned to Hong Kong gives a statue to her father as a gift.
 One day, their housemaid, Sister Heung (Lily Liu), develops hallucinations and was sent to the hospital for treatment.
 Chau-ping and Carrie interviews Sister Heung about her experience, while Peter also appears in the television program to give an explanation from a scientific point of view.
 As a result, Peter and Carrie opposes each other.
 One day, Carrie buys necklace in the streets from Nip Hung (Samuel Yau).
 However, Carrie's aunt, Choi-tip, claims the god idol on the necklace is related to a murder case.
 Later, Law's wife, Wai-chun (Ceci So), also develops hallucinations and kills herself from jumping off a building.
 Carrie interviews Law about the incident, but Law suddenly acts like a demon and dies from a heart attack.
 Carrie's father, Pak-kin, researches about the statue and Carrie discovers the statue being cursed.
 Peter retrieves the statue from Pui-ling for research and he sees the spirit of his deceased mother while driving, leading to a car crash which fortunately only left Peter with minor injuries.
 Later, Carrie obtains her driver's license and was scammed while purchasing an antique car.
 When Pui-ling decides to return to Los Angeles, she gives the statue to Peter, who analyzes it with his friends and discovers many channels in it.
 One time when Peter drives Carrie home, he sees Law Kau, who once scammed him.
 Peter then reveals to Carrie that in the past, Kau gave a taoist charm to his mother to treat her illness, but his mother died from her illness, leading him to hate superstition.
 Later, Hung steals the statue and fights with his sister, Ling (Lee Kwi-ying).
-Hung gives the statue to Carrie, who develops hallucinations and was nearly ran over by a truck but was saved by Peter.
+Hung gives the statue to Carrie, who develops hallucinations and was nearly run over by a truck but was saved by Peter.
 When Ling attempts to pick up the statue from the road, she was electrocuted to death.
 Eventually the statue was brought back to the tomb, but Peter suspects the statue causes subconscious fear.